fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

 ### Debugging

-To manually send logs to Elasticsearch, please use the `logger` command.
+To manually send logs to Sematext, please use the `logger` command.

 ```
 $ logger -t test foobar